-\begin{proof} This follows directly from the running time of our primitve operations and Theorem~7 and Corollary~8 from Sharir and Welzl's ``A combinatorial bound for linear programming and related problems''~\cite{sharir1992combinatorial}. \end{proof}
+\begin{proof} This follows directly from the running time of our primitive operations and Theorem 7 and Corollary 8 from Sharir and Welzl's "A combinatorial bound for linear programming and related problems"\cite{sharir1992combinatorial}. \end{proof}